Richmond Grows Seed Lending Library

 When you get your drawers for your seeds you will need to clearly label them.
 The labels serve a dual purpose of helping members find and return seeds easily while educating them about plant families and the difficulty of different families to save seeds.

 Our vegetables are labeled by plant families.
 We recommend that you put easy to save seeds in the upper drawers and difficult ones below.
 NOTE: All of our labels are for the San Francisco Bay Area.
 Certain families may be more difficult in your region if you have cold winters.
+Tomatoes, lettuce, beans, and beans are "super easy" regardless of your climate.
 Besides labeling the families in each drawer, and including some common family members, we also recommend that you clearly label the difficulty of the seeds to be saved.
 We created three categories and these are the labels:

 1. Super Easy - recommend using neon green paper